What to do when your horse’s spooking is (nearly) killing you?

 The gutteral pouch lies to the inside of the horse’s throatlatch area.
 There is one gutteral pouch on the right side and one on the left side.
 With gutteral pouch infection, there is often nasal discharge that is usually chronic, and usually only on one side.
 However, sometimes there are no symptoms at all.
 Again, spooking is all about nerves.
 Gutteral pouch infection can cause extra pressure on internal nerves that lead to the brain, possibly causing horse spooking.

-So if you’ve already tried numerous desensitization techniques, be sure to give your horse the benefit of the doubt and check the other four possible causes of excessive spooking.
+So if you’ve already tried numerous desensitization techniques, be sure to give your horse the benefit of the doubt and check the other five possible causes of excessive spooking.

 Best of luck,